 A 10 year old child can throw a baseball at about 40-50 mph.
 An athletic adult can throw a baseball somewhere in between 70mph to over 100mph.
 An adult chimpanzee can only throw something at around 20mph.
 Considering that kinetic energy increases with the square of velocity, a 10 year old child puts 4-7 times as much energy into a throw as a chimpanzee and and adult puts 11-30 times as much energy into one.

 Shields.
 Rocks, pieces of wood, animal hide, a convenient wall, and metal shields are damn useful.
 Even in the modern day shields still find use in riot work and even in tactical entry (although they can't be expected to stop much more than pistol rounds).
 It functions well with armor and strap shields can be used with any one handed weapon.
 If you need a smaller one to have an open hand, you can use a buckler.
-Someone trained with a shield can easily defeat someone without one.
-Or with one, really.
-Oh, and countless examples have proven that handheld shields can make good weapons too.
+Someone trained with a shield can easily defeat someone without one, or an untrained person with one.
+Oh, and countless examples have proven that handheld shields canmake good weapons, too.

 The "Wash" method of shuffling cards.
 It's not pretty, it's slower than other techniques, looks decidedly amatuerish and is the natural shuffling technique of people who can't otherwise shuffle cards (including small children), but when it comes right down to it, spreading the cards around on the table with the palms of your hands is simply the best way to achieve truly random results, so-much-so that professional dealers will typically "Wash" a brand-new deck of cards (which will, of course, start-off ordered by suit and by number) in order to properly randomize them before flashier and faster but less random shuffling techniques such as the Riffle take over.